 Save yourself time by checking the airline luggage size and weight limits, additional baggage fees, carry-on policies and identification requirements.
 Knowing these in advance will save you time and stress.

 Depending on your airline and the country you are traveling to, you may be required to have your temperature checked or present a clean bill of health.
-While we cannot provide the most up-to-date regulations for every airline, we do outline a few things to be mindful of when traveling after COVID-19.

 Traveling with kids.

 Taking a trip with the family?
 Keep spare toys, snacks and anything to keep your little one occupied and entertained.
 While an upset child on a flight can be bothersome to others, it will also be draining on you.

 This is something that we probably don’t need to tell you, but it is worth mentioning.
 Keep an eye on your belongings, both in the airport and during flight.
 You don’t want anything to get lost or to be invading another traveler’s personal space.

 HAVE A PLAN IN CASE OF DELAY OR CANCELLATION.

 We’ve all been there: You’re sitting at the airport, waiting to go on your vacation, watching the departures board, and you see that your flight’s been delayed.
 Only an hour – no big deal.
 But then after that hour, it’s delayed another hour, then another, then another, until finally, you see the big CANCELLED sign next to your flight number.
 Remember to stay calm and remember these suggestions.

 A good rule of thumb when traveling is general is to know when to ask locals for help.
 In this instance, go to the attendant’s desk to see if there are other flights available.
 In case of inclement weather, your options may be limited.
 They will assist you in finding another flight or accommodations if necessary.